JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 #### Localizing Actions and Groups

-Action and group localization use resource bundles containing property files named `*Bundle.properties`, each file consisting of `key=value` pairs.
+Action and group localization use resource bundles containing property files named <path>$NAME$Bundle.properties</path>, each file consisting of `key=value` pairs.
 The [`action_basics`](https://github.com/JetBrains/intellij-sdk-code-samples/tree/main/action_basics) plugin demonstrates using a resource bundle to localize the group and action entries added to the Editor Popup Menu.

 When localizing actions and groups, the `text` and `description` attributes are not declared in <path>plugin.xml</path>.